East Mainland Church Privacy Policy

 Storage and Security of Personal Information

-If you believe that any information we are holding on you is incorrect or incomplete, please write to or email as soon as possible to the address below*.
+If you believe that any information we are holding on you is incorrect or incomplete, please write as soon as possible to the address below*.
 Any information found to be incorrect will be corrected as quickly as possible.

 The Manse,